 Since its beginning in April 2016, the Sustainability Task Force has focused on raising awareness of sustainability efforts already taking place throughout our community.
 The first activity was to develop an “inventory” of what Glencoe government agencies, organizations and businesses have done so far.
-The resulting list is immense and will soon be available on the Village website.
 The Task Force will update that list periodically, but it already provides a very positive example of what is possible right here at home, from rain gardens that reduce flood risks, to solar panels that diminish heating and cooling costs, to geothermal energy that reduces our carbon footprint and more.

 From the simple to the more complex undertakings, the Sustainability Task Force will be able to learn from our experienced Glencoe neighbors.
 The Task Force will be recommending other events and activities to facilitate Glencoe’s enhanced sustainability into the future.

 An Inconvenient Sequel6:30 - 8:30 p.m., Monday, February 25

 Join us for a screening of the 2017 documentary film "An Inconvenient Sequel" about former U.S. vice president Al Gore's continuing mission to battle climate change and persuade world leaders to invest in renewable energy.
 After the film, you’re invited to stay for a moderated discussion.

 - A Sustainability Study in 2009 by the Contextual Design Review Commission;

 - A review in 2010 by the Plan Commission of the "Recommended Strategies" and "Next Steps" included in the Sustainability Study;

 - Hosting by the Plan Commission of meetings of public bodies and community groups to share sustainability initiatives, polices and practices;